aneldev/dyna-class-name/README.md

  - the `classnames` creates a class name(s) according an array of class names _while_
  - the `dyna-class-name` creates the class name(s) based on a class name with cleaner syntax

-The `dyna-class-name`  makes the definition of the class names in javascript to in similar way in less/sass scripts.
+The `dyna-class-name` makes the definition of the class names in javascript to be in similar way in less/sass scripts.

 # Change log